Frequently Asked Questions

 Does a used engine come with a warranty?

-At Car Parts Store USA, used engines come with up to a 2-year warranty.
+At Car Parts Store USA, used engines come with up to a 90 days warranty.
 Make sure you read the fine print so you know what’s actually covered.

 -